foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 >Make sure to not delete any commas or other JSON elements while editing this file.
 Change ONLY the values afer the `:` {.is-warning}
 37. Press <kbd>ctrl</kbd>-<kbd>x</kbd> then <kbd>y</kbd> and <kbd>enter</kbd> to save your changes.
 38. Test your site by opening a new browser tab to your domain name.
 If everything is working, you will see Foundry load and the site will have the encrypted lock icon.
 It is now ready for use and no further configuration is needed.

+>Sometimes DNS records can take a few minutes to a couple hours to be recognized across the internet.
+If you receive an error along the lines of `server IP address could not be found` or `having trouble finding that site` then the DNS records may just need more time.
+Wait a few minutes and try again. {.is-warning}

 > This concludes the portion of the guide that sets Foundry up and running.
 You may now continue using Foundry this way without issue going forward.
 However, if you want to set up backups or configure the S3 storage you can continue below. {.is-info}